ambarishg/cassava-disease-detection/README.md

 3. Steps for deploying the image as a Container App in Azure [ `docs/2-AzureContainerAppsSteps.md` ]
 4. Turn the Managed identity [System Assigned] for the deployed Container App[ `docs\images\ContainerApp\SystemIdentitySetting.png` ]
 5. Create the Storage Account and the Container   [ `docs\images\StorageAccount\StorageAccount.png`]
 6. Create the CosmosDB account , database and container.
-The partition of the container is **category**
+The partition of the container is **category** [`Section : Images of the Cosmos DB`]
 7. Assign Storage Data Blob Contributor Role to the Container App  for the Storage Account so that the Container App can read,write and delete the images in the Storage Account [ `docs\images\ContainerApp\StorageBlobDataContributorRole.png` ]
 8. Assign Access Policies for the Container App so that the Container App can acess the secrets in the KeyVault[ `docs\images\ContainerApp\KeyVaultAccess.png` ]
 9. Create the secrets in the KeyVault[ `docs\images\KeyVault\KVSecrets.png`]